schmitzal/tinyimg/README.md

 ## Configuration
 1. Create an API key* at https://tinypng.com/developers
 2. Enter the API key* in the extension configuration
-3. Include the static TypoScript.
-It disables compression while on application context "Development" - so you wont loose compressions during development and testing
+3. TYPO3 < 12: Include the static TypoScript.
+It disables compression while on application context "Development", so you won't lose compressions during development and testing
+4. TYPO3 >= 12: Disables compression in extension settings if desired, so you won't lose compressions during development and testing
-4. Have a nice day :)
+5. Have a nice day :)

 <span style="font-size: 80%">_*Note that the tinify API is limited to 500 compressions per month.
-If you need more, there is a payed version which can be activated in your dashboard (where you got your API key)_</span>
+If you need more, there is a paid version which can be activated in your dashboard (where you got your API key)_</span>

 ## Setup for already existing projects
-This extension contains an extbase command which runs through all files storages and compresses 100 images in it on each run.
-Depending on the size of this images this takes a while.
+This extension contains a command which runs through all file storages and compresses 100 images in it on each run.
+Depending on the size of these images this takes a while.

 Make sure to have an updated index.
 TYPO3 comes with an index updater as a scheduler task called "File Abstraction Layer: Update storage index (scheduler)".